LIC IPO: DRHP likely to be filed in early Feb, says DIPAM Secy

-As plans for the country's largest insurance company LIC's mega public listing move closer, the Department of Investment and Public Asset Management (DIPAM) secretary on Tuesday stated that LIC will likely file draft papers with market regulator Sebi by early February.
+As plans for the country's largest insurance company LIC's mega public listing move closer, the Department of Investment and Public Asset Management (DIPAM) secretary Tuhin Kanta Pandey on Tuesday stated that LIC will likely file draft papers with market regulator Sebi by early February, within two weeks.

 The comments come after Sitharaman, during her Budget 2022 speech, said that the Life Insurance Corporation of India (LIC) initial public offering (IPO) is expected shortly, and added that others are also in process for FY23.